denspiro/archsetup/README.md

 # archsetup
-Description of all steps during Archlinux installation
+Description of all steps during Archlinux installation.
+This is personal guide, I just documented all the steps that I did.
+It's lacking some details (maybe I will update it latter, maybe not).
+If you, for some reason, decided to follow it, it's up to you, but I personally will recommend you to follow https://wiki.archlinux.org/index.php/Installation_guide

 ## Increasing font in virtual console
 Since I have fhd screen all font are tiny so I had to make it bigger to read: